izy138/Intelligent-Notes/src/main/README.md

 You must launch it from the terminal. if anyone wants to troubleshoot that by all means but its not the most important thing to worry about rn.

-STILL NEED TO FIX:
-Search functionality
-Ai functionality with a free AI

-The Service folder is full of different ai that need to be redone.
-FreeTierNLPService
-HybridSummaryService
-LocalSummaryService